In addition to stockpiling emergency food, many preppers are seriously considering starting a seed bank.

 - Consistent Temperature: When temperatures fluctuate, it leads to humidity.
 Avoid storing seeds in places like your garage where temperatures can fluctuate drastically.

-- Dry Out the Seeds: You need to make sure your seeds are incredibly dry before packaging them for storage.
+- Dry Out the Seeds: You need to ensure your seeds are incredibly dry before packaging them for storage.
 Some people recommend using a food dehydrator at no more than 90 degrees.
 You can also use the rice method of drying out seeds.

 - Keep Dry: This is incredibly important!
 You can use moisture absorber packets to keep your seeds dry.
 For shorter-term storage, you can add some powdered milk to the seed storage containers.
 The powered milk will absorb moisture and keep it away from your seeds.